 What do we need to bring?

 •At least one pair of long pants (required for some ministry partners)

 •Shoes and socks (closed-toed shoes required for ministry sites)

 •Toiletries and a towel

 •Sleeping bag OR blanket and twin sheets, pillow

-•DO NOT BRING: alcohol, nonprescription drugs, electronic or computer games, fire crackers, irreplaceable clothes/jewelry/electronics, lots of money
+•DO NOT BRING: alcohol, nonprescription drugs, electronic or computer games, vaping devices, firecrackers, irreplaceable clothes/jewelry/electronics, lots of money

 A complete packing list is included in the group planning kit.